learn-js/learnjs-01-introduction/chapters/02-the-basics.md

 This book focuses on javascript, but you'll certainly pick up some html and css along the way.

-You might find it useful to learn about html and css before reading Learn.js, or to have a resource handy that you can refer to when introduced to new html elements or css properties.
+You might find it useful to learn about html and css before reading Learn.js, or to have a resource handy that you can refer to when you're introduced to new html elements or css properties.

 ## But here's a quick refresher to get you started: